 With excellent at-home oral hygiene and periodontal care such as deep cleaning (scaling & root planing) at Poulos & Somers, gingivitis can be completely eliminated, restoring your oral health.
-This is not possible with later stages of periodontitis, which is why immediate care is so important.
+Compared with gingivitis, this is not possible with later stages of periodontitis, which is why immediate care is so important.

 Common Signs Of Gingivitis

-Since it’s the first stage of gum disease, gingivitis has relatively mild side effects and symptoms.
+Since it’s the first stage of gum disease, gingivitis has relatively mild side effects and symptoms vs periodontitis.
 These usually include:

 - Bleeding easily when brushing and flossing the teeth and gums

 - Gums that looks dark, red, or discolored